jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7k.md

 ---
+title: "Economic Democracy"
 heading: "Chapter 7k"
-title: "The Effects of Monopoly on Britain"
-linkTitle: "Chapter 7k"
-weight: 82
+description: "The English Puritans were restrained at home.
+They fled for freedom to America and established the four governments of New England"
 c: "seagreen"
-description: "The monopoly of the colony trade drew British capital from other trades"
+weight: 756
 writer:
   name: Adam Smith
   url: https://en.wikipedia.org/wiki/Adam_Smith